GDPR Assessment Grant

 *Auditor’s travel and lodging will be hosted by the institution and will not be covered in the grant award.

-BENEFITS OF GENERAL DATA PROTECTION REGULATION (GDPR) ASSESSMENT SERVICE:
+BENEFITS OF THE GENERAL DATA PROTECTION REGULATION (GDPR) ASSESSMENT SOLUTION

 - Security against potential cyber-attacks and data thefts